American Express Membership Rewards Program 2023 Review

-As with any credit card reward program, the key to receiving the most value from the American Express Membership Rewards® program is to learn how to earn the most points, and how best to spend them.
+As with any credit card rewards program, the key to receiving the most value from the American Express Membership Rewards program is to learn how to earn the most points, and how best to spend them.

-Unlike a credit card that offers miles with an airline’s frequent flyer program or points with a hotel’s loyalty program, Membership Rewards® points are held by American Express, the card issuer.
+Unlike a credit card that offers miles with an airline’s frequent flyer program or points with a hotel’s loyalty program, the points are held by American Express, the card issuer.

 American Express Retail Partners